Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 I suppose if you’re in a Chelsea Tractor, many of which were rushing around the area, you’re not interested in walking maps and are against your Council spending monry on them, as it might attract more visitors.

-In some ways I was surprised, as with the possible takeover of tye Borderlands Line, I thought that Bombardier, may have had a good chance with Aventras with an IPEMU-capability.
+In some ways I was surprised, as with the possible takeover of tye Borderlands Line to Wrexham in Wales, I thought that Bombardier, may have had a good chance with Aventras with an onboard energy storage or IPEMU-capability.

 Reports On The Internet